 With the University of Michigan and Universitas Gadjah Mada in Indonesia, Lehigh University developed a distinctive undergraduate exchange program in 2011.
 In the program, American and Indonesian students live and travel in each other’s countries as a cohort, in an effort to expand the opportunity for communication and deeper understanding.
 Today, five universities in the United States and Indonesia participate.
-Read more about the history of the program below.
+Read more about this program below.

 In 2010, the Institute of International Education's Center for International Partnerships in Higher Education chose Lehigh as one of six colleges and universities to launch a program to help advance Indonesia’s capacity to provide high-quality study abroad for U.S. undergraduates.